-Temporal evolution of number of rain days with >1mm/day in a year in somd GCM MME (rcp45)
+Temporal evolution of number of rain days with >1mm/day in a year in somd GCM MME (rcp85)

-Figure 6 and Figure 7)

-With regard to the duration of dry spells, most of the models projected no change under both RCP4.5 and RCP8.5 across all climate regions except for the Coastal region, where there was a substantially higher number of models that projected a decrease under RCP8.5.
-(See
+- Similarly, most models projected no change in the number of rain days and the number of heavy rain days (amount exceeding 95-percentile) in a year under RCP8.5, but more models projected a decrease for the Escarpment, Lower Limpopo and Coastal regions relative to RCP4.5.
+(See Figure 6 and Figure 7). - With regard to the duration of dry spells, most of the models projected no change under both RCP4.5 and RCP8.5 across all climate regions except for the Coastal region, where there was a substantially higher number of models that projected a decrease under RCP8.5.
+(See Figure 8).

-Figure 8)